ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 To deploy the Identity and Access Management for VMware Cloud Foundation validated solution in {{site.data.keyword.cloud_notm}}, follow the process in [Identity and Access Management for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-identity-and-access-management-v1/GUID-FF35966D-2225-4825-9E38-C7287B069D4D.html){: external}.

 Use VMware Aria® Suite Lifecycle Manager (formerly known as VMware vRealize® Suite Lifecycle Manager) to deploy this VMware validated solution.
 Aria Suite Lifecycle Manager is deployed as part of the automation.
 {: important}

-If you are deploying a clustered or scaled out environment for Workspace ONE Access 3.3.7 X-Region, see [KB83928](https://kb.vmware.com/s/article/83928){: external}.
-If you need help, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
-{: important}

 ## Developer Ready Infrastructure for VMware Cloud Foundation